|Rent to own House in Cavite||Rent to own House in Quezon City||Rent to own House in Sta Rosa, Laguna|

 Finding a Rent to own House in Manila

-A quick browse online of house for rent in Manila will reveal many results also for “houses rent to own” basis.
+A quick browse online of houses for rent in Manila will reveal many results of houses on a "rent to own” basis.
 Most of these properties are condos being offered by their real estate developers, especially those projects with plenty of excess units that were unsold during the pre-selling stage.
 In order to dispose of these condo units, developers offer them on a rent-to-own scheme, in which a renter/buyer will “rent” the property from the developer for a certain period (normally two years), after which he or she will then buy the said property either by paying cash or through a housing loan.
 On top of the rent, however, the renter/buyer makes lump sum payment at the end of each year that will form part of the eventual down-payment.

 As an example, a newly built house or condo is ready for occupancy.
 The developer offers the said property on a rent-to-own scheme in which the renter/buyer will rent it for Php20,000 per month for two years, then must buy the said property after the lease duration.
 The contract may also stipulate that the renter/buyer will pay a certain amount on or after the 12th and 24th months (or after 1 and 2 years).
 This lump sum payment will eventually form part of the renter/buyer’s down-payment.